Understanding Ketamine Addiction: Definitions, Symptoms, Causes, Effects, Treatment, And Prevention Strategies

 1. Injectable Solution: Ketamine is commonly used as an injectable solution for medical procedures, anesthesia induction, and sedation in both human and veterinary medicine.

-2. Powder or Crystalline Form: Ketamine powder or crystalline form is typically used illicitly for recreational purposes.
-It can be snorted, swallowed, or dissolved in a liquid for injection.
-Illicitly manufactured ketamine may also be found in pill or capsule form.
+2. Powder or Crystalline Form: Ketamine powder or crystalline form is typically used illicitly for recreation and is snorted, swallowed, or injected.
+Illicitly manufactured ketamine also appears in pill or capsule form.

 What Are The Legal Uses Of Ketamine?